roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09.2Page 2

+===

- 09.2Page 2 ****** The Hard Body's Continuing Education Ch.
-09.2 ****** bydlsloan© Wes ordered her softly but firmly to "Babe, raise your leg" or "Slut, raise your ass" as he worked the catsuit up her body.
+Wes ordered her softly but firmly to "Babe, raise your leg" or "Slut, raise your ass" as he worked the catsuit up her body.
 When he got to her pussy, he rubbed her pussy lips through the catsuit until the fabric grew damp and began to seep into the crevice between her lips, obscenely outlining her juicy cameltoe.

  Cori forgot that it had an opening over the belly button until he pulled it up over her smooth torso.
 Then she remembered that it had a slit about an inch wide and three inches high right over the belly button.
 She remembered that Ty, who had ordered an outfit like this for her back when they worked together at the shop, described it as a "starter hole".
 When Cori had asked what he meant, he had said, "you know, to grab it and rip that thing off you – rip it down to get to your pussy or up to get to your tits or both ways to get to everything."
 She vividly remembered now how he had attacked a red version of the same outfit like piranha after a fresh piece of meat.
 She wondered if Wes would be as aggressive.
 She imagined him taking his time a little more, unless he was so excited he just couldn't wait.
 From the corner of her eye she could see his cock bobbing around, rigid and wet at the tip, and guessed the outfit would be short-lived once the office door closed.